 A CPU core is an individual processing unit within a CPU that can execute instructions independently[1].
 It can be thought of as a separate brain within the CPU that can perform tasks.
 A CPU with multiple cores can execute instructions in parallel, allowing for more efficient multitasking and increased performance[2].

 Traditionally, CPUs had a single core, meaning they could execute one instruction at a time.
-However, with technological advancements, CPUs now commonly have multiple cores, ranging from 4 to 24 and even higher.
-These cores can work together to perform tasks more quickly and efficiently, leading to improved overall performance.
+However, with technological advancements, CPUs commonly have multiple cores, ranging from 4 to 24 and even higher.
+These cores can work together to perform tasks more quickly and efficiently, improving overall performance.

 How Do CPU Cores Affect Performance?

 The number of CPU cores directly affects the performance of a processor.
-With more cores, a CPU can handle multiple tasks simultaneously, leading to increased performance in multitasking scenarios[3].
-Each core can execute its own set of instructions, independently fetching data and processing it, which allows for parallel computing tasks[4]
+With more cores, a CPU can handle multiple tasks simultaneously, increasing performance in multitasking scenarios[3].
+Each core can execute its own set of instructions, independently fetching and processing data, allowing for parallel computing tasks[4].

-For example, when you’re running multiple applications on your computer, such as streaming a video, playing a game, and browsing the internet at the same time, a CPU with multiple cores can distribute the workload among its cores, leading to smoother performance and reduced lag.
-Do keep in mind using more cores will generate more heat and will require more power[5].
+For example, when running multiple applications simultaneously, a multi-core CPU distributes the workload among its cores, resulting in smoother performance and reduced lag.
+Do remember that using more cores will generate more heat and require more power[5].
 It is important to ensure proper power delivery and CPU cooling while using additional cores.

 CPU Cores Vs Threads

 A thread is a sequence of instructions that can be dispatched by a CPU core for execution.
-Each application generates its own threads, which are independent streams of instructions that can be executed concurrently[6].
-Whereas the CPU Cores are the individual processing units that process these threads.
-A CPU Core can handle multiple threads if it supports hyper-threading, allowing it to work on multiple tasks at the same time.
+Each application generates its own threads and independent streams of instructions that can be executed concurrently[6].
+Meanwhile, the CPU cores are the individual processing units that process these threads.
+A CPU Core can handle multiple threads if it supports hyper-threading, allowing it to work on multiple tasks simultaneously.

 Hyper-Threading is a technology introduced by Intel that allows a single CPU core to execute multiple threads concurrently, simulating the effect of having more cores[7].
 AMD has a similar technology called Simultaneous Multithreading (SMT)[8].
-This means that a CPU with hyper-threading or SMT can handle more threads than its physical core count, leading to improved performance in certain scenarios.
+This means that a CPU with hyper-threading or SMT can handle more threads than its core count, improving performance in certain scenarios.

 How Many CPU Cores Are Required for Gaming?

-In general, any latest six or above cores CPU is usually sufficient for most entry-level games.
-However, for more demanding games or for playing at higher resolutions, a higher core count CPU, such as an 8 or above, may be recommended to ensure smooth performance and avoid bottlenecking[9].
+Generally, a CPU with six or more cores is sufficient for most entry-level games.
+However, an 8-core or higher CPU may be recommended for more demanding games or higher resolutions to ensure smooth performance and avoid bottlenecking.[9].
 For instance, Warzone 2 can use up to eight cores due to its multi-threading ability.

 Related Helpful Resources By Tech4Gamers: